paulrenenichols/alva/_docs/phase-plans/08-phase-8-invite-system-local-dev-plan.md

 - Password and confirm password fields
 - Validate passwords match and strength
 - Submit reset request
-- Redirect to login on success
+- On success, store tokens and redirect to dashboard

 #### Task 8.3: Invite List Page